JennKHanson/Neighborhood-Map-FEND/README.md

 Foursquare and Google Maps requires the following API keys:
 Foursquare: Client_id and client_secret
 Google: API key
-These are to be placed in the App.js file.
+These are to be placed in the App.js file were designated.
-*For the Udacity project submission, I have left my personal API keys in the code.*

 ## References
 * Map data: Google Maps API